FIameCaster/prism-code-editor/website/readme.md

 ## Build

-To build the website for production, run the build script:
+To build the demo site for production, run the build script:

 	pnpm run build

+To build both the demo site and the API documentation run:

+	pnpm run docs